MotiBaadror/embedded-system-models/readme.md

 ### Welcome to scam detector repo

-This repo have action setup to image is pushed to dockerhub.
+This repo have action setup that pushes image to dockerhub for easy access and running on the cross platform

 # Run prebuild docker image
 To run same
 1. `docker pull mbaadror/embedded-system-models:latest`
 2. `docker run --rm -it  -p 8000:8000 -t mbaadror/embedded-system-models:latest`
-3. send post request to url :`http://localhost:8000/predict` with  `data = {'text': 'WINNER!!
+3. send post request to url :`http://localhost:8000/predict` with  `{'text': 'WINNER!!
 As a valued network customer you have been selected to receivea '}`
 4. or request can be send using the script `./local/flask_app_client.py`

 #### How to setup locally